Alicia Alonso: Alicia Alonso Ballet Company

 Alonso's desire to develop ballet in Cuba led her to return to Havana in 1948 to found her own company, the Alicia Alonso Ballet Company, supported largely through her fame and earnings.
 This company eventually became Ballet Nacional de Cuba.
 Fernando was general director of the company, which was at that time composed mainly of Ballet Theater dancers temporarily out of work due to a reorganization in the New York company.
 Fernando's brother Alberto, a choreographer, served as artistic director for the company The company debuted briefly in the capital and then departed for a tour of South America.
-While Alicia was happy with the success of the company, she wanted to showcase more Cuban dancers than non-Cuban dancers, leading her to open a ballet academy in Havana.
+While Alonso was happy with the success of the company, she wanted to showcase more Cuban dancers than non-Cuban dancers, leading her to open a ballet academy in Havana.

 Alonso ruled the company with an authoritarian hand.
 Into her 60s she limited careers of younger dancers whom she regarded as competition to her own dancing career.
 Combined with the lack of opportunities in Cuba, her behavior led many talented dancers to defect.
 Founder of the International Ballet Festival of Miami and Cuban Classical Ballet of Miami, Pedro Pablo Peña, had since arriving in Miami in 1980 as a Cuban exile himself, helped numerous defecting Cuban dancers.
 He said of Alonso's impact:

 Alicia Alonso’s work as director of the Ballet Nacional and as prima ballerina put the company on an international level.
 There is no doubt that she had the greatest dedication.
 Nothing mattered to her but ballet.
 But her ego turned her into a tyrant.

 Exalted in the ballet world broadly, Cuban exiles reviled her, seeing her as the "cultural equivalent" to Fidel Castro.

-She commuted between Havana and New York to recruit the world's best teachers to train her new students.
-She remained a sought-after prima ballerina during this hectic time, dancing twice in Russia in 1952 and then producing and starring in Giselle for the Paris Opéra Ballet in 1953.
+She commuted between Havana and New York to recruit teachers to train her new students.
+She remained a sought-after prima ballerina during this time, dancing twice in Russia in 1952 and then producing and starring in Giselle for the Paris Opéra Ballet in 1953.

 Portrait of Alicia Alonso by Annemarie Heinrich, 1958.

 From 1955 to 1959, she danced annually with the Ballet Russe de Monte Carlo as guest star.
 She was the first dancer of the Western Hemisphere to perform in the Soviet Union, and the first American representative to dance with the Bolshoi and Kirov Theaters of Moscow and Leningrad respectively in 1957 and 1958.
 During the decades to follow Alicia Alonso had cross-world tours through West and East European countries, Asia, North and South America, and she danced as guest star with the Opera de Paris, the Royal Danish Ballet, the Bolshoi and with other companies.

 She staged versions of Giselle, Pas de Quatre, and Sleeping Beauty for the Paris Opera.
 She staged Giselle at the Vienna State Opera and the San Carlo Theater of Naples, Italy, as well as La Fille Mal Gardée at the Prague State Opera, and Sleeping Beauty at La Scala.